rockyxam/Rocky-Shop-Final-Exam/README.md

 #### A full-stack Online Shop web application using Spring Boot 2 and Angular 7
 This is a Single Page Appliaction with client-side rendering
-<br> This app was created for "Software Architecture & Design patterns" Final Exam
+<br> This app was created for "HCI" Final Exam

 ## Team:
-<br> Ravshan Khamidov
+<br> Ravshan Khamidov & Daniiar Arkabaev

 ## links:
 <br> Figma: https://www.figma.com/file/QsxGit6hicGwQu8riGeKfN/Untitled?node-id=0%3A1